A college degree is one signal.

 Welders work in construction, manufacturing, shipbuilding, oil and gas, pipelines, aerospace, automotive, industrial repair, and maritime work.

-Higher-paying welding often comes from specialization, travel, dangerous environments, or industrial demand.
+Higher-paying welding often comes from specialization, travel, dangerous environments, industrial demand, or advanced certifications.

 The trade can be hard on the body.